Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 ## Steam Setup

 If you are new to multiboxing Foxhole, I recommend only getting 1 new account at a time, to ensure you actually enjoy it.
 Remember that you can use the same email for as many steam accounts as you like - but you should use a seperate password for your alts.
 You can buy Foxhole on sale for $20, or cheaper in other countries.
+Click [here](https://store.steampowered.com/join/?) to make a new steam account.

 Once you have made your new steam account(s) and purchased Foxhole for them, proceed to the next steps.